- Publications & Insights

 - Policy and Employment regulatory work for Business Unity South Africa (BUSA) – Appointed as legal advisor to BUSA on labour market policy and the legal and strategic issues arising from recent amendments to employment laws.

-- City of Johannesburg pension fund restructuring – Advised and led the City’s team in ongoing litigation and ADR processes with a number of pension funds relating to the City’s restructuring of its retirement fund arrangements, terminating final salary schemes and settling funding shortfalls.
+- City of Johannesburg pension fund restructuring – Advised and led the City’s team in decade long litigation and ADR processes with a number of pension funds relating to the City’s restructuring of its retirement fund arrangements, terminating final salary schemes and settling funding shortfalls.

-- Chambers and Partners 2016 and 2017 ranked Chris in Band 1 for Employment.
+- Chambers and Partners consistently ranked Chris in Band 1 for Employment law for the past nine consecutive years (2015 to 2023).

 Chris Todd is widely respected for his leading work in collective bargaining arrangements and complex business transfers.
 One satisfied client emphatically lauded “the deep legal understanding that he possesses of all relevant legislation.” – Chambers and Partners 2017